RESEARCH STARTER

 SIGNIFICANCE: Because of controversies about excessive, inappropriate, and discriminatory applications of force to citizens by police officers, fatalities caused by the police have been reduced through training programs, regulations, and court decisions.

 To control crime and maintain order in society, law-enforcement officers have traditionally been granted the authority to use physical force to capture or gain control of people who violate the law.
 American police officers, unlike those in some other countries, carry firearms, and police throughout the country have used their guns to kill people in the course of seeking to enforce the law and maintain order.
-Police officers have also caused people’s deaths through the use of choke holds around people’s necks and blows to the head administered with nightsticks, flashlights, or pistols.
+Police officers have also caused people’s deaths through the use of chokeholds around people’s necks and blows to the head administered with nightsticks, flashlights, or pistols.

 The Context of Police Deadly Force

-Deaths caused by the police were not randomly distributed throughout the broad spectrum of society, but instead occurred most frequently among poor people and members of racial minority groups who lacked the political power to complain effectively about improper police behavior.
-Because criminal offenders have easy access to firearms in the United States, American police officers know that they risk being shot; therefore they sometimes overreact to persons whom they suspect of being armed and dangerous.
+Deaths caused by the police were not randomly distributed throughout the broad spectrum of society but instead occurred most frequently among poor people and members of racial minority groups who lacked the political power to complain effectively about improper police behavior.
+Because criminal offenders have easy access to firearms in the United States, American police officers know that they risk being shot; therefore, they sometimes overreact to persons whom they suspect of being armed and dangerous.
 The problem has been compounded throughout American history because of negative attitudes toward poor people and members of minority groups.
-Police officers have used guns, nightsticks, and choke holds more frequently in seeking to capture or gain control over people in inner-city neighborhoods.
-Lethal physical force was applied not only to people suspected of committing felonies, but also sometimes to people who argued with officers about parking tickets or failed to cooperate with the police about other relatively minor matters.
+Police officers have used guns, nightsticks, and chokeholds more frequently in seeking to capture or gain control over people in inner-city neighborhoods.
+Lethal physical force was applied not only to people suspected of committing felonies but also sometimes to people who argued with officers about parking tickets or failed to cooperate with the police about other relatively minor matters.

 During the 1960s and 1970s, as African Americans became more assertive about gaining equal rights and American society became less tolerant of discrimination, many police departments came under sharp criticism for their harsh behavior toward members of minority groups.
 In the urban riots of the late 1960s, for example, most of the fatalities were caused by police officers’ shooting of suspected looters and rioters.
 The actual nature and extent of police deadly force varied by city, depending on the training provided to officers and the guidelines developed by police departments for the use of firearms and other physical interventions.
-Deadly force was more likely to be applied by officers whose police chiefs saw their job as attacking criminal segments of society as opposed to serving the entire public in a professional manner.
+Deadly force was more likely to be applied by officers whose police chiefs saw their job as attacking criminal segments of society as opposed to serving the entire public professionally.

 Control of Police Deadly Force